ManageIQ/guides/logical_replication_migrations.md

 primary database fails.

 This interconnectedness of multiple databases with publications and subscriptions with ManageIQ regions means that the upgrade process is a bit different.
-Basically, the central region cannot be migrated until all databases it's subscribing to have been migrated.
+Basically, the global region cannot be migrated until all databases it's subscribing to have been migrated.
 Fortunately, this logic should be mostly automatic.